eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 the console inside of the `and_then` lambda.

-To save some mileage on the keyboard, a type alias for _WaitSet_ with the storage capacity for 2 event is defined.
+To save some mileage on the keyboard, a type alias for _WaitSet_ with the storage capacity for 2 events is defined.

 <!--[geoffrey][iceoryx_examples/waitset/ice_waitset_gateway.cpp][waitset type alias]-->
 ```cpp